BrendenEum/Website/content/project/example/index.md

 summary: This project seeks to introduce an additional metric for evaluating sequential sampling models by tracking the evolution of beliefs throughout a decision.
-In order to elicit continuous reporting of beliefs throughout a single decision process, I built a physical slider device that enables low-effort, intuitive, and continuous reporting.
-I combine a psychophysical task (Tsetsos et al., 2016) with an incentive-compatible belief reporting mechanism (Holt and Smith, 2009) to elicit truthful reporting in a task that requires accumulation of information.
-I can then compare the observed evolution of beliefs with simulated belief paths to determine which sequential sampling model most closely resembles the choice process.
+In order to elicit continuous reporting of beliefs throughout a single decision process, we built a physical slider device that enables low-effort, intuitive, and continuous reporting.
+We combine a psychophysical task (Tsetsos et al., 2016) with an incentive-compatible belief reporting mechanism (Holt and Smith, 2009) to elicit truthful reporting in a task that requires accumulation of information.
+We then compare the observed evolution of beliefs with simulated belief paths to determine which sequential sampling model most closely resembles the choice process.
 authors:
   - Brenden Eum
   - Antonio Rangel